-In operation since 1989, this facility is located on a 20 hectare site in Whitmire, Union County South Carolina and specializes in the production of treated wood poles.
+This facility is located on a 20 hectare site in Whitmire, Union County South Carolina and specializes in the production of treated wood poles.
 It is equipped with two treating cylinders, a peeler and three dry kilns.
 The facility uses water-borne preservatives in the treating process and has an annual capacity of about 85,000 cubic metres of poles per year.

-Capital expenditures of approximately US\$20,000 were dedicated to mobile equipment purchases during the year ended December 31, 2016.
+Capital expenditures of approximately US\$2.05 million were dedicated mainly to storage yard improvements, a new kiln and a boiler refactory rebuild during the year ended December 31, 2017.